If you’ve never heard of K.R.C. Genk, it’s about time you got to know them.

 Record transfer: £8m (to Burnley)

 At Genk for just two years (one as a youth player and the following in the senior squad), Defour quickly made an impact, particularly during his time at Standard Liège, where he made 165 appearances in just five seasons.
-After moving to Burnley from Anderlecht, Defour became a key member of Sean Dyche’s squad as they sought to establish themselves as a Premier League mainstay, but he’s since returned to Belgian football with Royal Antwerp.
+After moving to Burnley from Anderlecht, Defour became a key member of Sean Dyche’s squad as they sought to establish themselves as a Premier League mainstay, but he’s since returned to Belgian football representing Royal Antwerp before moving onto KV Mechelen.

 Genk period: 2001-2010